 Explore Bakewell and its surroundings with your canine companions with these dog friendly activities.

 Bakewell Dog Show – Join the annual Bakewell Dog Show hosted by the Bakewell Agricultural & Horticultural Society.
-For 2024, the Bakewell dog show is to be held Saturday 13th July & Sunday 14th July 2024 in tandem with the Bakewell Country Festival also hosted by the society.
+For 2026, the Bakewell dog show is to be held Sunday 12th July 2026 in tandem with the Bakewell Country Festival also hosted by the society.
 A fantastic opportunity for your dog to socialize and make new furry friends while enjoying a fun-filled day out.
+See our blog post on the best agricultural shows in the Peak District for more brilliant shows being held.

 Scenic Walks – Take your pup on a leisurely stroll along Bakewell’s River Wye or through the enchanting grounds of Chatsworth House.
 For exciting trails, check our blog on dog walking in the peak district for detailed routes and suggestions.

 Bakewell Old House Museum – Open between 25th March – 5th November, the award-winning dog friendly (for well-behaved pooches) museum is a great place to immerse yourself in the stories of Bakewell.
-The exciting 2024 exhibition is centred around Treasured Quilts.
+The 2026 exhibition is centred around “Home Sweet Home”, a collection of doll’s houses and miniatures.

 Local Shops and Antiques – There is a range of dog friendly and high-quality antique shops for souvenirs of your visit to Bakewell.
 One of which is the visitor centre in the old market hall, home to various souvenirs, gifts, and guides.